Naegolus/vised_philosophers/README.md

 Target for this repository:
+- Classes
+  - ThreadLoop
-- DataToken and Transition class specification for project vised
+  - Transition
-- Test driver for those classes
+- Test driver for these classes